MastodonC/kixi.stats/README.md

 ;;=> {true 296, false 704}
 ```

-This is the equivalent of `(frequencies (sample 1000 (bernoulli 0.3)))`, but as with `sample`, `sample-summary` uses internal optimisations to avoid realising and aggregating large number of samples, and should be preferred.
+This is equivalent to `(frequencies (sample 1000 (bernoulli 0.3)))`, but `sample-summary` uses optimisations to avoid reifying and aggregating a large intermediate sample, and should be preferred. `sample-summary` returns a value for all available classes, even where that value is zero.

 **Deterministic sampling**